Fayezaslam/Bigdata-Assignment/README.md

-# Bigdata Assignment
+# Diagnosis of the abnormality in Lungs (cancer cells)
-Assignment 1 of "Programming to Big Data" reg#L1F20BSCS0032, SEC : D1
+using python 3